 A constant is an identifier with a predefined value.
 Contrary to a variable the value of the constant can not be changed in run-time.
 In compile-time the constant gets replaced with the value associated with it.
 The value of the constant can be numeric (numbers, model names or labels) and string (string literals), and contain an expression.

 Constants are declared either statically or dynamically.
 Each edit mode can load static constant definitions from a file using the

 <constants> parameter in the

 modes.xml.
 Dynamic declarations get created in the script code with the syntax outlined below.

-To define a new constant use the
+To declare a new constant in the code use the

 <constant name> = <constant value>